brian32768/docker-flexlm/README.md

 license manager.
 It will be a file ending in 'tar.gz'.
 Put the file in this folder.
 (The one containing the Dockerfile.)

-You also need a copy of the "service.txt" file from your license manager.
-You need to edit the service.txt file so that it has the actual license server host name instead of "This_Host".

-Copy the edited file into this folder, too.

 ### Notes on the Dockerfile

 The requirements doc at ESRI call for RHEL 6 or 7; this Dockerfile uses Centos 7.